 \subsection{Outline}

 The remainder of this paper is structured as follows.
 In Section II, notation and preliminary results about Willems et al.'s fundamental lemma are provided.
 Section III presents the mathematical formulation of MRAC.
 In Section IV, key results on data informativity for system identification and data informativity for model reference control are recalled and compared.
-The proposed framework for online MRAC is presented in Section V, including necessary and sufficient conditions for the asymptotic convergence to a solution of the matching equations.
+The proposed framework for online MRAC is presented in Section V: the framework includes necessary and sufficient conditions for the existence of an adaptive law that guarantees convergence of the gains to a solution of the matching equations, and a recipe for constructing such an adaptive law.
 This section also discusses how the proposed solution relates to the requirements imposed on data in state-of-the-art MRAC methods.
 In Section VI, numerical examples are provided.
 Concluding remarks are given in Section VII.